 Take a step back in time and enjoy a spring day on the farm.
 Enjoy traditional New England music, sheep-shearing, and wagon rides and cheer on your favorite teams of the Essex Base Ball Association as they play using 1860s rules.
 At these fun, historically accurate games, players pitch underhand, a ball bounced once and caught is an out, and no gloves are allowed.

 Quentin Callewaert has released his first full-length album, entitled "Quentin Callewaert."
 Join us to hear Quentin perform - by himself, and with a three-piece band backing him up.
 Net proceeds of tickets and concessions will benefit TMPO.
 Quentin will also be selling copies of his CD.

 Origami Master Michael LaFosse will offer a free origami workshop at the The G.A.R.
 Memorial Library.
 Come learn folding techniques and how to create art using just a sheet of paper from an origami master!
 For ages 6 and up.
 Registration required.
 Contact Kate Gove for more info.

-Children ages 5-17 can sign up for an exuberant art session with Nancy Forristall at her Pine Island studio in Newbury, beginning April 1st, 2017 for 10 weeks.
+Students ages 5-17 can sign up today for an exuberant art session with Nancy Forristall at her Pine Island studio in Newbury.